 See if you can increase your income

 It’s always worth seeing if there is any way to boost your income, even if it’s just a case of checking that you’re getting all the help you’re entitled to.

 It could be that renting out your spare bedroom is a possibility.
 If you do decide to go down this route, there are a few things you need to know:

 - Having a lodger would mean you’re no longer considered as having a spare bedroom when your Housing Benefit is assessed.

 - However, apart from the first £20 a week, the extra cash you get in rent is likely to be treated as income so your benefits could be reduced.

 - Under Universal Credit, the way lodgers are assessed is different.
-You will be considered as having a spare bedroom – so the housing element of your Universal Credit will be reduced – but the rent you receive will be fully disregarded.
+You’ll be considered as having a spare bedroom – so the housing element of your Universal Credit will be reduced – but the rent you receive will be fully disregarded.

 - Your contents insurance might not be valid if you take in a lodger.
-Make sure you check with your insurer that you are still covered.
+Make sure you check with your insurer that you’re still covered.